CodingThrust/AMAT5315-2025Spring-Homeworks/hw5/aoningluo/hw.md

 ```
 2.
-Householder Reflection FLOPs: 1001000000
+Householder Reflection FLOPs: 1330000000
-Gram-Schmidt FLOPs: 1002001000
+Gram-Schmidt FLOPs: 2000000000
-According to the number of FLOPs, the Householder reflection algorithm is a little faster than the Gram-Schmidt algorithm.
+According to the number of FLOPs, the Householder reflection algorithm is faster than the Gram-Schmidt algorithm.
 ```

 ```